 United States law is designed to ensure that a person who has been accused of committing a crime is given due process.
 Our constitutions require that an accused person receive a fair trial so that no one will be convicted of a crime that he or she did not commit.

 No matter how unpopular the cause or how unsavory the character, every person has a right to be represented by counsel in most criminal matters.
 If a person is indicted for committing a crime and cannot afford to hire a lawyer, the court can appoint a lawyer to defend that person.

 It is the duty of the defendant’s lawyer to present, by all fair and honorable means, every defense permitted by law to ensure that accused persons are not denied their constitutional rights.
 The prosecutor must present arguments and evidence on behalf of the state.
 In representing the accused—even someone most people believe is guilty—the lawyer is fulfilling one of the duties of the legal profession.

 What is a bar association?

 A bar association is a professional organization of attorneys and judges.
-Its purpose is to promote a high standard of ethics for its members and to help improve administration of justice.
+Its purpose is to promote a high standard of ethics for its members and to help improve the administration of justice.
 In Ohio, most lawyers are members of the Ohio State Bar Association, a voluntary bar association.
 There is also a national bar association, and there are bar associations in every county and large city in Ohio, as well as some associations based on types of practice or other unifying characteristics.
 Bar association committees work to improve and simplify laws and the legal process.

-Ohio State Bar Association
+© March 2016 Ohio State Bar Association